umairahsan1/cmpt-120-umair-ahsan/project/README.md

 from movies import movies
 ```

-### Adding a new app route
+### Step 1: Adding a new app route

 Now we have to create a new REST endpoint to access these movies.
-Copy the following code below and paste it below your `hello_world` function.
+We are going to be doing some exercises with the HTTP method "GET".
+The GET method is used when you want to let a server know that you want it to response with some specified data that is stored on it.
+Please copy the following code below and paste it below your `hello_world` function.

 ```py
 @app.route("/api/movies", methods=["GET"])